PaulWuhu/mastermind/README.md

 * Created backend authentication that check for username, and password.
 * Protect sensitive endpoint with JWT based token authentication.
 * Allow users to keep track of their record.
-* Wrote unit test that test the endpoint.
+* Wrote unit tests that test the endpoint.
 * Added a timer for the front-end view.